Tax Management India. Com

 X X X X Extracts X X X X

-..... at ₹ 12,61,787/- which was under challenge before us.
+.....
+2,61,787/- which was under challenge before us.
 As it appears from the records that the Ld.
 CIT(A) while confirming this particular addition he has observed that upon due consideration of the proceeding and the judicial pronouncements the Ld.
 AO made the addition of ₹ 12,61,787/- under Rule 8D(2)(iii).
 The total quantum of exempt income earned by the assessee was much higher than that of the disallowance made by the Ld.
 AO and relying upon the judgment passed by the Hon ble Delhi High Court the Ld.
 AO has been directed to restrict the disallowance to the tune of ₹ 1,685/- and ₹ 12,61,787/- on account of Rule 8D(2)(i) 8D(2)(iii).
 In this respect we have carefully considered the judgment passed by the Hon ble Delhi Bench in the matter of ACIT vs. Vireet Investment Pvt.
 Ltd. as relied upon by the Ld.
 AR.
 However, we find that the ratio laid down in the said judgment has not been followed in its true spirit.
 As we find that while making addition of.5% of the average investment under Rule 8D(2)(iii) the Ld.
 AO considered the entire investment made by the assessee instead of only those investment which yielded exempt income during the year.
-Thus, .....
+Thus, having regard to the en .....

 X X X X Extracts X X X X